 Over the past few years, restaurants across North America have slowly begun bolstering their operations with self-service technology, such as self-ordering kiosks and online reservations.
 However, customers have not exactly embraced these changes with open arms.
 In fact, a 2018 MSN poll found that 78% of customers said they would be less inclined to go to a restaurant with self-ordering kiosks.

 Just two years later, that attitude has completely turned on its head.

-But even though customers are embracing self-service technology, implementing these solutions in your restaurant can still feel a bit daunting.
+But even though customers are embracing self-service technology and contactless dining experience, implementing these solutions in your restaurant can still feel a bit daunting.
 To help you navigate these high-tech solutions, this article will cover:

 No matter what type of restaurant you run, self-service technology should be part of your short-term restaurant reopening strategy and your long-term plan for recovery.

 Before diving into how self-service technology can help your restaurant navigate COVID-19, it’s important to clarify what self-service technology actually is.